sekalYT/passapp/README.md

 🟥🟥🟥🟥🟥🟥🟥🟥🟥🟥🟥🟥🟥
 ⬜⬜⬜⬜⬜⬜⬜⬜⬜⬜⬜⬜⬜
 </pre>
-#EN passapp - your helper in the password managment!
+#EN passapp - your helper in password management!
-Keep your digital password with you in any time!
+Keep your digital passwords with you at any time!

 ❓ How to use it?

-Use this steps:
+Follow these steps:

 * Download my repository
-* Run the file by executing the command in Terminal (or cmd) "python main.py" (Linux/Windows Supported).
+* Run the file by executing the command in Terminal (or cmd) "python main.py" (Linux/Windows supported).
-* Use instructions in the Terminal
+* Follow the instructions in the Terminal

-🛠️ Features
+🛠️ Features:

-* Keep your passwords in digital library
+* Keep your passwords in a digital library
 * Add/remove your passwords
-* Or if you don't have ideas, you can generate new!
+* Or if you don't have ideas, you can generate new ones!

 📃 Note:

-All logins/passes stored in data.db file!
-Please keep him safe or you can lose your password immediatly! data.db DOES NOT HAVE A ENCRYPTION!
-IT IS A SQL-DATABASE!
+All logins/passwords are stored in the data.db file!
+Please keep it safe, or you may lose your passwords immediately! data.db DOES NOT HAVE ENCRYPTION!
+IT IS A SQL DATABASE!

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------